'Regularly sought out to handle high-profile matters.' Chambers UK 2017

 Eleanor Laws QC led Philip McGhee in the defence of former football coach, Barry Bennell,...

-Zoe Johnson QC acted for the prosecution of serial killer Mark Dixie - Having been convicted of...
+Zoe Johnson QC acted for the prosecution of serial killer Mark Dixie who, having been convicted...

 Polly Dyer, with HHJ Hopmeir, considers recent case Law on confiscation.